From the Front Porch: Earth Day Edition

 - Hand Soap Refill (a company on a mission to keep plastic bottles out of the landfill)

-- Swedish Dishcloth Set (the pattern I use is no longer available but there are plenty more to choose from)
+- Swedish Dishcloth Set (the pattern I use is no longer available, but there are plenty more to choose from)

 - Hand Cream (a French brand that’s Certified B Corp)

-- Straws (have, love and use daily)
+- Straws (have, love, and use daily, ours came with a bag)

 That’s all for now!

-As always, we appreciate you so much and we hope your weekend is peace filled and relaxing.
+As always, we appreciate you so much, and we hope your weekend is peace-filled and relaxing.
 We can’t wait to share even more with you next week!

 Until next time, I’ll see you on Instagram, Facebook and Pinterest.Many blessings,